 - Burger King had a Chicken Run promotion that used a similar tactic, with the movie chickens telling people driving by the farm to eat more beef to save them.

-- McDonald's tried this a few years ago with their "Arch Deluxe" sandwich as a way to appeal to the more mature crowd, as opposed to their long-standing "appeal to kids" philosophy.
+- McDonald's tried this in 1996 with their "Arch Deluxe" sandwich (basically it was their Quarter Pounder sandwiches made "fancier" with bacon and a new bun) as a way to appeal to the more mature crowd, as opposed to their long-standing "appeal to kids" philosophy.
 They had a huge advertising campaign showing how repulsed children were at the new sandwiches.
 It didn't work out so well, and other fast-food restaurants started to make fun of them in their commercials.